tangsiwei0831/portofolio/index.md

 layout: home
 ---
-This is a website about my exploration.
+This is a website about me.
 Keep my records for future usage.
 Feel free to explore!!!

 # Introduction

-Check for different sections, life section includes my restaurant list, the food I make, movies and poetry.
+Check for different sections, life section includes my restaurant list, movies.
-Tech part contains my projects, leetcode solutions and bugs I encountered in work.
+Tech part contains my projects, leetcode and  Ibugs encountered in work.